gregtour/blog-posts/article1.md

 Next, a table of follow sets is generated, using the first set and set of nullable non-terminals as references.
 The follow set or FOLLOW(a) represents the possible terminal tokens that may appear after a production.
 The LR(1) algorithm uses a look-a-head of one symbol when parsing, so this helps the parser determine which state to transition to next.
-In the case of the root or base production, the follow set will include <$>.
+In the case of the root or base production, the follow set will include \<$\>.
 For other productions, it will include the set of terminals that may come after that production in any context it might be found in this given grammar.

-With these sets generated, the cannonical collection is the penultimate set to be constructed.
-Using a pair of operations known as the Goto set and the Closure of a set, the canonicla collection is formed by repeatedly adding LR items to a collection and using these item sets to form new item sets, until nothing more can be added to the collection.
-Each item set in the cannonical collection represents one enumerated state in the final parser.
+With these sets generated, the canonical collection is the penultimate set to be constructed.
+Using a pair of operations known as the Goto set and the Closure of a set, the canonical collection is formed by repeatedly adding LR items to a collection and using these item sets to form new item sets, until nothing more can be added to the collection.
+Each item set in the canonical collection represents one enumerated state in the final parser.

-Finally, the parse table itself is constructed using the cannonical collection and our original grammar rules.
+Finally, the parse table itself is constructed using the canonical collection and our original grammar rules.
 Using the Goto sets of each item set from the canonical collection, and the lookahead token from each item in the item set, a table of shift and reduce actions is built.
 This yields a Goto table and an Action table, the former of which determines state transitions from one parser state to another given a non-terminal symbol, and the latter